-The Company has operating leases related to the land under certain hotel properties, conference centers, parking spaces, automobiles, our corporate office and other miscellaneous office equipment.
-These leases have remaining terms of 1 year to 75.5 years, some of which include options to extend the leases for additional years.
+The Company has operating leases related to the land under certain lodging properties, conference centers, parking spaces, automobiles, our corporate office and other miscellaneous office equipment.
+These leases have remaining terms of 1 year to 74.5 years, some of which include options to extend the leases for additional years.
 The exercise of lease renewal options is at our sole discretion.
 Certain leases also include options to purchase the leased property.
-Leases with an initial term of 12 months or less are not recorded on the balance sheet; we recognize lease expense for these leases on a straight-line basis over the lease term.
+Leases with an initial term of 12 months or less are not recorded on the balance sheet; we recognize rental expense for these leases on a straight-line basis over the lease term.

 Certain of our lease agreements include rental payments based on a percentage of revenue over contractual levels and others include rental payments adjusted periodically for inflation.
 Our lease agreements do not contain any material residual value guarantees or restrictive covenants that materially affect our business.
 In addition, we rent or sublease certain owned real estate to third parties.
-In 2022, 2021, and 2020, we recorded gross third-party tenant income of \$8.9 million, \$1.9 million, and \$1.7 million, respectively, which were recorded in Other income, net in the Consolidated Statements of Operations.
+During the years ended December 31, 2023, 2022, and 2021, we recorded gross third-party tenant income of \$2.6 million, \$2.6 million, and \$1.9 million, respectively, which were recorded in Other income, net in the Consolidated Statements of Operations.

 Our right-of-use assets and related liabilities include renewal options reasonably certain to be exercised.
 We base our lease calculations on our estimated incremental borrowing rate.
-As of December 31, 2022, our weighted average incremental borrowing rate was 4.8%.
+As of December 31, 2023 and 2022 our weighted average incremental borrowing rate was 4.8%.

-In 2022, 2021, and 2020, the Company's total operating lease cost was \$4.1 million, \$3.3 million, and \$3.1 million, respectively, and the operating cash outflows from operating leases was \$3.7 million, \$3.1 million, and \$2.8 million, respectively.
-As of December 31, 2022, the weighted average operating lease term was 34.0 years.
-Operating lease maturities as of December 31, 2022 are as follows (in thousands):
+During the years ended December 31, 2023, 2022, and 2021, the Company's total operating lease cost was \$4.6 million, \$4.1 million, and \$3.3 million, respectively, and the operating cash outflows from operating leases was \$4.0 million, \$3.7 million, and \$3.1 million, respectively.
+As of December 31, 2023 and 2022, the weighted average operating lease term was 32.2 and 34.0 years, respectively.

+Operating lease maturities as of December 31, 2023 are as follows (in thousands):

 For the Year Ended December 31, Amount

-2023 \$ 1,942

-2024 1,904
+2024 \$ 2,264

-2025 1,925
+2025 2,285

-2026 1,959
+2026 2,239

-2027 2,042
+2027 2,282

+2028 2,124

-Thereafter 37,955
+Thereafter 35,831

-Total lease payments (1) 47,727
+Total lease payments (1) 47,025

-Less imputed interest (22,243)
+Less interest (21,183)

-Total \$ 25,484
+Total \$ 25,842